History of desiccated thyroid as a grandfathered in, yet “unapproved” drug

-January 2010 saw RLC Labs, the makers of Naturethroid, beginning to send out supplies of their product to pharmacies.
+RLC Labs, the makers of Naturethroid, beginning to send out supplies of their product to pharmacies in January.
 The same started to be true with the newly formulated Armour by February (but most patients yawned about that, since the Armour now sucked for many.)

 By February 2010, it became clear that Naturethroid had also been reformulated, even if differently.
 RLC stated that they changed the cellulose from methyl to micro as an improvement, and they removed potassium from the tablet.
 Information is confusing as to what really changed, since RLC became more private in their communications with patients—an attorney mandate.

 In 2010–chewing the tablets: chewing the Armour tablets before swallowing, and perhaps Naturethroid, was first announced by STTM as a way to break down the hard cellulose-compacted tablets and achieve better symptom relief.

 In late 2010, Acella’s NDT appears.
 There are more questions than answers as to why this appeared.
 The FDA is more secretive than their so-called “open policy” reveals and greatly disappoints thyroid patients whose lives and health depend on desiccated thyroid.
 Patients like NP thyroid by Acella.